5 Traits of the Most Successful Financial Advisors

 I have a book recommendation for my readers.
 A great book entitled, Outliers: The Story of Success, by Malcolm Gladwell.
 It examines factors that contribute to high levels of success.
 Gladwell attributes factors like birth order and month, opportunities and legacy.
 I seriously suggest checking out this book if you are interested in human nature and a fascinating take on the formula for success.
 This book is also well known as the ’10 thousand hours’ book.

 So what about the successful financial advisor?
 Inspired by Gladwell’s fascinating insight, we got to thinking about what makes successful financial advisors.
 What traits do they share and what makes them different?

 While there are many factors, we chose a few points we found most interesting.
 Let’s take a look at a few of these common denominators that have been identified.

 It’s no secret that the client-advisor relationship is based on a foundation of trust.
-Top performing advisors seem to do an incredibly good job of not only building a top-notch image of trust, but actually being exceptionally trustworthy.
+Successful financial advisors seem to do an incredibly good job of not only building a top-notch image of trust, but actually being exceptionally trustworthy.
 They stick to their word and always keep promises.
 Many advisors seem to been naturally charismatic people, but following through and doing what you said you would is the important part here.

 Top performing advisors set unrealistic goals.
 And meet them.
 They make a habit of setting standards really high and somehow, against all odds, find a way to meet these goals.
 Advisors who think about their goals in terms of opportunities rather than challenges are better at thinking outside of the box.